Svinets/outside/README.md

-# Weather app
+# Activity app

-Displays weather for the next week based on a location search through the OpenWeatherMap API.
+Displays activities for a provided location, or the weather for the next week.